braxtoncuneo/parallel/src/message_passing/basics.md

 Input for rank 28 was ''
 ```

-If the user ventures to provide `Hello World!` as input to this program, this additional output will be printed.
+If the user ventures to provide `Hello World!` as input through stdin, this additional output will be printed.

 ```console
 Input for rank 0 was 'Hello World!'
 ```

 It turns out that, in MPI, only rank 0 can read from the terminal through its standard input.
-All other ranks will recieve an end-of-input, which gets interpreted as an empty string by cin.
+All other ranks will receive an end-of-input, which gets interpreted as an empty string by `cin`.

 How can we get rid of these extra prints that report empty input?